 For some owners, this amounts to nothing more than a minor nuisance, but for others (especially allergy sufferers), it can be overwhelming.

-Fortunately, there are a few strategies you can implement to help tame your dog’s shedding problem.
-We’ll discuss these and other aspects of dog shedding below.
+Fortunately, there are a few dog shedding remedies you can implement at home to help tame your dog’s shedding problem.
+We’ll discuss tips to stop dog shedding and other aspects of dog shedding below.